 I do remember her telling me that her husband, my great-grandfather, had been involved in a terrible accident which rendered him a vegetable.
 I never forgot the story because even at a young age, I felt her pain.
 She told me that he spent most of his adult life in an asylum.
 And I could see from the telling, she was ashamed.

 Through ancestry.com I was recently able to find a 1930 census document with my great-grandfather’s name on it.
-He was indeed a patient at the Augusta Maine State Hospital for the Insane and spent at least 25 years there before he died in 1951.
+He was indeed a long-term patient at the Augusta Maine State Hospital for the Insane.
+And according to the records I was able to uncover, he spent at least 25 years there before he died in 1951.

 We were four women, with no male heroes.
 A dysfunctional familial band of female strength on the one hand, full of unspoken male loss on the other.